wernsey/Fiz/README.md

 I took some inspiration (like how the callframes are handled and several of the API functions) from Salvatore Sanfilippo's Picol Tcl interpreter, which can be found at http://antirez.com/page/picol.
-This is however a new implementation.
+This is, however, a new implementation.